 Polio this week in Malaysia

 - No circulating vaccine-derived poliovirus type 1 (cVDPV1) case was reported this week.
 There has been one case in 2020 so far.
 The total number of cases reported in 2019 remains three.

 - Read our Malaysia country page for more information.

 International Health Regulations

 Malaysia is classified by the International Health Regulations (IHR) as a state infected with cVDPV1 and cVDPV2 with potential risk of international spread.
-It is therefore subject to temporary recommendations as of June 2020.
+It is therefore subject to temporary recommendations as of October 2020.